arvidn/libtorrent/trunk/docs/manual.rst

 (e.g. when calculating ETA:s) the difference may be noticable.

 ``num_peers`` is the number of peers this torrent currently is connected to.
+Peer connections that are in the half-open state (is attempting to connect) or are queued for later connection attempt do not count.
+Although they are visible in the peer list when you call `get_peer_info()`_.

 ``num_complete`` and ``num_incomplete`` are set to -1 if the tracker did not send any scrape data in its announce reply.
 This data is optional and may